niyafriday

 Lights Out- Poem by Niya Friday

-Designing Merch
+Designing Merchandise

 I worked with Carolina Firsts, an organization dedicated to supporting and empowering the first-gen population at UNC designing stickers to celebrate National First Generation Week 2025.